dionhobdy/yee.ctrl/README.md

 #### Disconnect
 Disconnects from the light and notifies the user which light IP they have disconnected from.

+#### Multi Bulbs (Aug 2020 Update)
+The Y E E .
+C T R L app now supports two bulbs!
+More bulbs will be supported in future updates.

+#### Presets (Aug 2020 Update)
+Offers a short list of presets you can use.

 #### Toggle
 Turns the connected light on or off.